14-year-old Hannah Roddy sings this Christmas classic to raise funds for an Irish children's cancer charity

 "The chemo duck has his own Hickman line.
 It's transference – when they get their treatment, the duck gets it too.
 It's amazing how much more at ease the children they are,” Norman explained.

 APT is currently working on a "dream with Aoibheann" pillow which will allow children to listen to their mp3 player or call their parents through their pillow.

 "Some children are too weak to lift themselves up so this will allow them to talk to their parents lying on their pillow."

-Hannah Roddy’s ‘O Holy Night’ will feature as part of a radio campaign the charity is running in Ireland in the weeks before Christmas.
+Hannah Roddy’s ‘O Holy Night’ featured as part of a radio campaign the charity is running in Ireland in the weeks before Christmas.

-Norman believes the campaign is the "first of its kind in Ireland and one of the biggest in the world.”
+Norman believes the campaign was the "first of its kind in Ireland and one of the biggest in the world.”

 Hannah has sung for APT events “every year since she was a little girl,” he said.

 "We have two big parties for children every year in Dunboyne castle... and a Pink Tie Ball in April.”